Dr. John R. Meyer

 - Testing with a certified proctor on the scheduled day

-Students choosing option #4 must make proctoring arrangements within the first two weeks of the semester.
+Students choosing option #3 must make proctoring arrangements within the first two weeks of the semester.
 If you live near Raleigh, NC you may use the DELTA local proctoring services (http://distance.ncsu.edu/students/localproctor.html).
-Reserve your test dates at least one week in advance.
 If you live elsewhere, DELTA can also assist you in finding a remote proctor (http://distance.ncsu.edu/students/remoteproctor.html).
 Contact the instructor if you need assistance or other options.

 All makeups for quizzes, exams, and lab practicals are given at the end of the semester at the convenience of the instructor.
 Unless otherwise indicated, essay format will be used for all makeup exams.